swhh/poetry_project/poetry_project/README.md

 ## Data

-The project uses the Poetry Foundation dataset, which should be placed in the project root as `PoetryFoundationData.csv`.
+The project uses the Poetry Foundation dataset.